kammitama5/kammitama5.github.io/_posts/2017-6-22-Thursday-June-22nd.md

 - This will serve as a dream list of values... things that mean a lot to me in my search

-## Here goes
+## Here goes...bucket list alert :)

 - Open Source commitment (the company is open to a community that is passionate about and endorses open-source)

 - Peers : No one is better than another in terms of attitude.
-  If they are (say, distinguished in the community), they're open to sharing what they know if you're willing to learn
+  If they are (say, distinguished in the community), they're open to sharing what they know if you're willing to learn.

-- Challenging
+  Sort of like my Functional Slack.
+There are some *really* well known, highly regarded persons on there, but you'd *never* know.
+  It's just a fun, open community of people committed to learning, who are interested in the same things/ technology/ languages (ie functional programming, mathematics, etc).

+- Challenging (push yourself here.
+At JPL the saying is "they give you enough rope to hang yourself").

 - Training or Self-Training culture (people want to be better)